Frequently Asked Questions

 Unfortunately, we cannot accept international students at this time.

-Yes, you are welcome and encouraged to apply if you are graduating from a program in May/June 2024.
+Yes, you are welcome and encouraged to apply if you are graduating from a college or university program in May/June 2025.

 Do I have to be in a certain major or field to apply?

-No. Previous interns have studied social welfare, political science, history, Chicanx studies, public policy, public health, computer science, economics, and more.
-You must have an interest in working with labor organizations or worker centers and be able to articulate why and any previous experience you have had working in this area, in your application.
+No. Previous interns have studied sociology, political science, law, history, ethnic studies, public policy, public health, and more.
+In your application you must be able to articulate interest in working with labor and community organizations and discuss any previous experience you have had working in this area.

 When is my application due?